 - AnVIL data files are stored in Google Cloud Storage buckets in the GCP

-- Note that when AnVIL data is analyzed in Terra and accessed via DRS URIs, the user is not charged for data access.
+- Note that when AnVIL data is analyzed in Terra and accessed via DRS URIs, the Google Cloud costs charged to the user for DRS data access are very low.
+Reading data costs less than a penny per 10,000 operations, and data transfer within the region is free.

 Best practices for analyzing AnVIL data

 Researchers analyzing AnVIL data are encouraged to use the Terra GCP analysis platform, which provides free on-demand access to AnVIL data and secure, scalable interactive and batch computation.
-Working in Terra minimizes data storage and egress costs as there are no data access charges for dynamic/on-demand AnVIL data access (via GA4GH DRS protocol) when used in Terra GCP in the GCP us-central-1 region.
+Working in Terra minimizes data storage and egress costs for dynamic/on-demand AnVIL data access (via GA4GH DRS protocol) when used in Terra GCP in the GCP us-central1 region.
 If data is downloaded to a Terra workspace bucket, standard Google storage costs will apply to that data.

 Recommended AnVIL data access flow